CVidalG/workshop-TUMO2022/README.md

 Full instructions: see [week 1](week1/README.md).

 In partnership with the [Fundamental Scientific Library of the National Academy of Sciences of the Republic of Armenia](https://www.flib.sci.am/index.php/en/knowledge/).

-## Week 2: Armenian characters Recognition in street views

-To come